 The biotope is found in full salinity habitats (JNCC, 2015).
 A change at the pressure benchmark refers to a decrease from full to variable (18-35 ppt), or to reduced salinity (18-30 ppt).
-Bathyporeia pelagica migrates seaward in response to reduced salinities, the effect of which is enhanced by higher temperature (Preece, 1970).
+Eurydice pulchra was found to be relatively euryhaline (Jones, 1970b), whilst Bathyporeia pelagica migrates seaward in response to reduced salinities, the effect of which is enhanced by higher temperature (Preece, 1970).
 Bathyporeia pilosa is, however, more tolerant of low salinities and is capable of reproducing at salinities as low as 2 (Khayrallah, 1977).
 Populations of Bathyporeia pilosa within the upper reaches of the Severn Estuary experience wide fluctuations in salinity ranging from 1-22 depending on the season and tidal cycle (Mettam, 1989).
 The physiological stress for this environment affects size and reproduction (Mettam, 1989).
 Speybroeck et al. (2008) noted that Bathyporeia pilosa tends to occur subtidally in estuarine and brackish conditions.
 Local populations may be acclimated to the prevailing salinity regime and may exhibit different tolerances to other populations subject to different salinity conditions and, therefore, caution should be used when inferring tolerances from populations in different regions.

-A reduction in salinity at the pressure benchmark could result in the loss of species or changes in abundance and biotope reversion to the biotope SS.SSa.SSaVS.MoSaVS which occurs in typical mobile sand conditions but in reduced salinities and lacks Nepthys cirrosa and Bathyporeia spp. (although these may be washed in from adjacent communities) (JNCC, 2015) or a change to SS.SSa.SSaVS.NcirLim, which occurs in variable salinity and contains the bivalve Limecola balthica.
+A reduction in salinity at the pressure benchmark is likely to result in the loss of species and biotope reversion to the biotope SS.SSa.SSaVS.MoSaVS, which occurs in typical mobile sand conditions but in reduced salinities and lacks Nepthys cirrosa and Bathyporeia spp. (although these may be washed in from adjacent communities) (JNCC, 2015).

 Sensitivity assessment.
-A decrease in salinity is likely to lead to changes in species abundance and richness and may lead to biotope reclassification.
+A decrease in salinity is likely to lead to changes in species abundance and richness and biotope reclassification to SS.SSa.SSaVS.MoSaVS.
 Biotope resistance is assessed as 'None' and resilience as 'High' (following restoration of typical habitat conditions).
 Sensitivity is therefore assessed as 'Medium'.

-Water flow (tidal current) changes (local)
+Water flow (tidalHighcurrent) changes (local)Q: Local